EDCD/EDDI/SpeechResponder/Variables.md

     - `estimatedhabzoneinner` The estimated inner radius of the habitable zone of the star, in light seconds, not considering other stars in the system
     - `estimatedhabzoneouter` The estimated outer radius of the habitable zone of the star, in light seconds, not considering other stars in the system

-Planets have the following data:
+Planets and moons have the following data:

     - `periapsis` the argument of periapsis of the planet, in degrees
     - `atmosphere` the atmosphere of the planet